 - There has also not been any major contribution from the private sector towards research and development.
 The government should thus woo private players by giving them incentives to play a major role in agricultural research and development.

 - ‘More from less’ should be the aim of agriculture because rapid industrialization and climate change have raised the scarcity value of land and water.

 - Indian agriculture is the victim of the Green Revolution’s success.
 It has become cereal-centric, regionally-biased, and resource-intensive.
 A rainbow revolution must follow the green and white revolutions.

 - Genetically modified crop technologies have ‘significant net benefits.’
 Evolved regulation is needed to allay public fears so they can be deployed.

 - Pulses and oilseeds must be supported with procurement and support prices that reflect their social contribution – less water use and enrichment of soil with atmospheric nitrogen.

 - Advancements in Seed Technology – New varieties need to be tested and seeds of these varieties should be made available to the farmers for cultivation in the regions in which it is suitable.

-- Regulatory measures for quality seed production have to be tightened so as to discourage the sale of spurious seeds to the farmers.
+- Regulatory measures for quality seed production have to be tightened to discourage the sale of spurious seeds to the farmers.

 - Agricultural research has the biggest impact on yield and profitability but it is weak in states where agriculture is relatively more important (eastern and northern states, except Punjab and Haryana).

-The recent initiatives taken by the Government are definitely steps taken in the right direction.
-The agreements signed between India and Israel further underscore the fact how water management, and judicious usage of limited resources is vital for a thriving agricultural sector.
+The recent initiatives taken by the Government are steps taken in the right direction.
+The agreements signed between India and Israel further underscore the fact of how water management and judicious usage of limited resources is vital for a thriving agricultural sector.